-Santorini has beaches for all tastes; ideal for families, couples and all age groups.
+Santorini beaches are for all tastes; ideal for families, couples, and all age groups that want to roam the Greek islands and swim in crystal blue waters.
 Although the majority of them can get crowded in the summer months, you still have options for more privacy and quiet.
-They are located on the eastern coastline of the island, mainly because it is less steep and most of them are well organized with umbrellas, loungers, beach bars, restaurants and taverns.
+They are located on the eastern coastline of the island, mainly because it is less steep than the south coast, and most of them are well organized with umbrellas, loungers, beach bars, restaurants, and taverns.

 Palaia Kameni and Therasia